nugets241/JavaFX-SudokuApp-2024/README.md

 ### Latest Update

-- Added keyboard shortcuts for starting a new game and quitting the game, and updated GUI to display these shortcuts.
+- Added the ability to navigate between editable tiles using arrow keys, improving user experience.
+Now the game is completely playable using only the keyboard, without the need for a mouse.

 ### Previous Updates

+- Enhanced Sudoku game logic by adding disabled tile tracking so that when resuming a game after closing it, all the tiles that are supposed to be disabled will remain disabled, improving game state management.

+- Added keyboard shortcuts for starting a new game and quitting the game, and updated the GUI to display these shortcuts.

 - Added a feature to select the difficulty level when clicking the 'New Game' button to start a new game.
 This influences the number of empty cells in the generated puzzle.

-- The `SudokuSolver` class has been updated to fix a logical error in the `puzzleIsSolvable` method.
+- Updated the `SudokuSolver` class to fix a logical error in the `puzzleIsSolvable` method.
 The method now correctly checks if a puzzle is solvable and handles backtracking properly.

 ## Prerequisites